First direct lattice-QCD calculation of the $x$-dependence of the pion parton distribution function: Numerical results and discussions

 form the valence distribution $\tilde q_R(x)+\tilde q_R(-x)$, and then apply one-loop matching and meson mass corrections.
 The meson mass corrections are numerically rather small.
 To illustrate the impact of one-loop matching, we show the results before and after applying the matching at the largest momentum $P_z=4\times 2\pi/L$ in Fig.~\ref{fig:xqvpi}.
 As can be seen from the plot, one-loop matching results in a sizable contribution and shifts of the original quasi-PDF towards the physical region $[0, 1]$ in both schemes.

 In our earlier work~\cite{Lin:2017ani} on the nucleon PDF, we also proposed a ``derivative'' method to improve the truncation error in the Fourier transform in Eq.~(\ref{FThR}).
-To be concrete, we take the derivative of the renormalized nucleon matrix elements $\partial_z\tilde{h}_R(z)$, whose Fourier transform differs from the original matrix element in a known way:
+We take the derivative of the renormalized nucleon matrix elements $\partial_z\tilde{h}_R(z)$, whose Fourier transform differs from the original matrix element in a known way:

-where we can ignore boundary terms since the matrix element $\tilde{h}_R(z)$ vanishes at large $z$.
-We also applied this method to the present lattice data.
+where the surface terms vanish provided that $\tilde{h}_R(z)$ goes to zero as $|z|\to\infty$.
+In practice, the integral in Eq.~(\ref{eq:derivative}) has to be truncated at $|z|=|z_{\rm max}|$ due to finite lattice volume, implying that the contribution from long-range correlation inside the integral is cut off.
+Such contribution is expected to be small for large $P_z$ (to be more precise, for large $x P_z$) due to the oscillating phase.
+We also applied this method to the present lattice data. {In Fig.~\ref{fig:xqwandwoderiv}, we show a comparison between the results with and without using the ``derivative" method.
+As can be seen from the figure, the two results are consistent with each other within errors, while the one with ``derivative" method exhibits less oscillating behavior.}